conradakunga/Blog/_posts/2025-08-22-how-to-sort-strings-that-contain-numbers-in-c-net.md

 }
 ```

-Now if we sort this, we get the following:
+Now, if we sort this, we get the following:

 ```plaintext
 Windows 1